alexmiddeleer/node-file-tail/README.md

 node-file-tail
 ==============

 A tiny, portable tail module for Node.js.
 Similar to tail -F in Unix.
 Extends node-file-size-watcher.
 Does not rely on fs.watch, thus works in Windows.
+Install globally for to use the cli tool.

 ###Usage